-25 Creative Summer Fundraising Ideas
+34+ Creative Summer Fundraising Ideas

 1. Beach Volleyball

-Big Brothers Big Sisters of Monmouth and Middlesex Counties used their volleyball tournament in New Jersey to raise over $26,000 for their organization.
-They offered tiered incentives and prizes to motivate participants to meet their fundraising goal and required participants to raise a minimum of $75 to enter.
+Big Brothers Big Sisters of Monmouth and Middlesex Counties raised over $26,000 during a joint volleyball tournament in New Jersey.
+The tournament offered tiered incentives and prizes to motivate participants to meet their fundraising goal and required participants to raise a minimum of $75 to enter.

 2. Surf Competition

-3. BBQ Dinner or Contest
+3. BBQ Dinner or Cook-Off

-Another option is to take a note from Anthony Rizzo’s Cook-Off for Cancer and gather local restaurants and chefs to compete against each other.
-Sell tickets for guests to eat and vote for their favorites.
+Another option is to take a note from Anthony Rizzo’s “Cook-Off for Cancer” and gather local restaurants and chefs to compete against each other.
+Sell tickets for guests to taste and vote for their favorites.

 4. Pool Party

 Partner with a local YMCA, hotel, or cause champion to host a casual pool party.
 This great summer fundraising idea lets you gather your supporters in a fun, relaxed environment.

 Charge for entry and plan an engaging activity for your guests.
 For example, you might arrange a pool volleyball or basketball tournament and partner with your venue or a local business to offer a prize to the winning team.
 Prizes can be anything from a free day pass to the pool, a hotel night stay, or even an offer to host a birthday party at the same venue.